Top 10 Best Sites

 For many of my lesbian sisters, the whole point of dating is to create a long and lasting relationship.

 You want marriage.
 You want that symbol of commitment.
-You want the recognition and respect that is paid to marriage in this country.
+You want the recognition and respect that is paid to marriage in your community.

 You want the financial benefits, and you want the sense of certainty about moving forward in your relationship and knowing you and your partner really are committed to making it work.